yaroslavgubich/obsidian_backup/1 WEB💻/Templates ⚙🗒️.md

 git add .

 # Commit the changes with a detailed message
-git commit -m "fx :
+git commit -m "add feaures :

-- navbar links and hydration
-- footer links
+- authentification drowpdown with clerk

 "